alessandroperilli/OCS_Nodes/README.md

 # Open Creative Studio Nodes for ComfyUI

-A custom node suite to augment the capabilities of the [Open Creative Studio for ComfyUI](https://oc.studio).
+A custom node suite to augment the capabilities of [Open Creative Studio for ComfyUI](https://oc.studio).

 ## Nodes